ElDewrito/AusarDocs/FileFormats/Module.md

 The filename data immediately follows the file list.
 It is simply a conglomeration of null-terminated ASCII strings.
 Offsets into this are stored in the `nameOffset` field of each file entry.

-## Root Tags
+## Resource List

-This root tag list immediately follows the filename data.
-It is a list of 4-byte file indices which represent the top-level tags in the module file.
+This resource list immediately follows the filename data.
+It is a list of 4-byte indices which point to files in the File List that contain resource data.

 ## Compressed Blocks